 We begin by approximating a synapse as a capacitor consisting of two circular, parallel, plates of radius R separated by a gap of width d.
 (In real synapses these are about 0.5 μ m and 30 nm, respectively.)
 This system is studied in every introductory course on electromagnetism.
 Between the plates is a potential difference φ .
-There will be a uniform electric field ($-\varphi/d$) between the plates.
-Assume this oscillates.
+There will be a uniform electric field $(-\varphi/d)$ between the plates.
+Assume this varies.
 A circulating magnetic field $(\frac{1}{2c^2} r \partial_t E)$ will be induced between the plates.
 As this changes, a correction will be introduced into the electric field.
 This will, in turn, induce a new correction to the magnetic field.
-We could carry this process on indefinitely and end up with an electric field that depended on the radius as a Bessel J_0 function.
-We will not, however, do this.
-We will drop all but the original (homogeneous) electric field and its first-order magnetic correction.
+We could carry this process on indefinitely but we will not do this.
+We will drop all but the original (homogeneous) electric field, its first-order magnetic correction, and the first-order magnetic field.
 As long as the potential is not varying quickly, we are justified in doing this.
-As a practical matter, potentials in synapses do not change much over time-scales of about 10^{-4} sec.
+As a practical matter, potentials in synapses do not change much over time-scales less than about 10^{-5} sec.
 Given the dimensions of a typical synapse, the higher-order corrections drop to zero very quickly.
-We can now write a Hamiltonian for our synapse which reads:
+We know that the Lagrangian density for this system is given by $\frac{\epsilon_0}{2}(E^2 - c^2 B^2)$.